Cambion

-In European mythology and literature, a cambion (/ˈkæmbiən/) is the offspring produced from a human–demon sexual union, typically involving an incubus or a succubus.
+In European mythology and literature, a cambion (/ˈkæmbiən/) is the child produced from a human–demon sexual union, typically involving an incubus or a succubus.
 In the word's earliest known uses, it was interchangeable with changeling.

 Changelings

 Cambion comes from the Late Latin cambiare 'to exchange', and ultimately from the Celtic root "kamb", meaning crooked or exchange.
-In its earliest known uses, the word is used for a changeling, the child of fairies or demons who has been substituted for a human baby.
+In its earliest known uses, the word is used for a changeling, the child of fairies or demons, who has been substituted for a human baby.
 William of Auvergne, in his 13th-century work De Universo, wrote of "cambiones, from cambiti, that is 'having been exchanged: the "sons of incubi demons".
 These false infants constantly wail for milk and cannot be satisfied even by four nurses.
 Richard Firth Green notes that this "was to become the standard scholastic explanation for changelings throughout the Middle Ages."

 The earliest evidenced appearance of the word "cambion" in the sense of an offspring of two demons is in the 1818 French-language Dictionnaire Infernal.
 The 1825 edition of that book has the following entry:

 CAMBION, — Enfants des Demons.
 Delancre et Bodin pensent que les démons incubes peuvent s'unir aux démones succubes, et qu'il nait de leur commerce des enfants hideux qu'on nomme cambions ...